The Very Real Threads Connecting King and Kaepernick

-When OZY recently put former NFL football player Colin Kaepernick’s image atop an email from our managing editor promoting the upcoming season of our history podcast The Thread — about the history of nonviolent protests leading up to and emanating from Martin Luther King Jr. — we received a number of responses from readers who were not thrilled with the juxtaposition of the two men.
+When OZY recently put former NFL football player Colin Kaepernick’s image atop an email from our managing editor promoting the current season of our history podcast The Thread — about the history of nonviolent protests leading up to and emanating from Martin Luther King Jr. — we received a number of responses from readers who were not thrilled with the juxtaposition of the two men.
 “MLK = Real rights for all U.S. citizens when there was blatant disparity,” Reta wrote in to say, while “Kaepernick = A person who has no idea of sacrifice.”

 But even though a half century has passed, is there really that much separating King and Kaepernick’s peaceful demonstrations about racial injustice — and our reaction to them?
 As we cover in The Thread (Episode 1, on MLK, is now available for download), King’s nonviolent methods radiate out today to all corners of the globe, and yes, even to the playing fields and locker rooms of the National Football League.
 And if there was ever a person who could identify with the onslaught of criticisms and vitriol being directed at Kaepernick, it would certainly be Martin Luther King Jr.

 This past January, The New Yorker put King kneeling next to Kaepernick and fellow footballer Michael Bennett on its cover.
 In designing the cover, artist Mark Ulriksen said his mind kept returning to the same question: “What would Martin Luther King Jr. do if he were here today?”
 Ulriksen’s answer — and that of many other observers — was that King would also take a knee.
 It would not have been a novel act of protest for King.
 Not long after the backlash to the cover, another image went viral across social media, this one of King kneeling in prayer on a sidewalk alongside dozens of other civil rights protesters in Selma, Alabama, in 1965.